MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/sidebar.md

 1. Download and install the Canary channel of Microsoft Edge from the [Microsoft Edge Insider website](https://www.microsoftedgeinsider.com/download).

-1. Depending on your operating system, do either of the following to start Microsoft Edge with sidebar support for PWAs:
+1. Start Microsoft Edge with sidebar support for PWAs, as follows:

     * On Windows:

-        * Find the path where Microsoft Edge Canary is installed on your device.
+        1. Find the path where Microsoft Edge Canary is installed on your device.
 For example: `C:\Users\your_name\AppData\Local\Microsoft\Edge SxS\Application\msedge.exe`.
-        * Enter **cmd** in the Windows search text box and select the **Command Prompt** app.
+        1. Enter **cmd** in the Windows search text box, and then select the **Command Prompt** app.
-        * Enter `"C:\Users\your_name\AppData\Local\Microsoft\Edge SxS\Application\msedge.exe" --enable-features=msWebAppManifestSidePanel,msAddEdgeSidePaneBrandUA`.
+        1. Enter the following command: `"C:\Users\your_name\AppData\Local\Microsoft\Edge SxS\Application\msedge.exe" --enable-features=msWebAppManifestSidePanel,msAddEdgeSidePaneBrandUA`

     * On macOS:

-        * Find the path where Microsoft Edge Canary is installed on your device.
+        1. Find the path where Microsoft Edge Canary is installed on your device.
 For example: `/Applications/Microsoft Edge Canary.app`.
-        * Open the **Terminal** app.
+        1. Open the **Terminal** app.
-        * Enter `/Applications/Microsoft Edge Canary.app --enable-features=msWebAppManifestSidePanel,msAddEdgeSidePaneBrandUA`.
+        1. Enter the following command: `/Applications/Microsoft Edge Canary.app --enable-features=msWebAppManifestSidePanel,msAddEdgeSidePaneBrandUA`

 <!-- ====================================================================== -->